 Critical care in Manchester, New Hampshire

-At Catholic Medical Center, our ICU team understands how unsettling an unexpected medical condition can be.
-We are happy to answer your questions and provide support to you and your loved ones so you can be more confident in your critical care.
+At Catholic Medical Center, our ICU team is here to support you through unexpected medical conditions with compassionate care and multidisciplinary expertise.
+It can feel overwhelming at the ICU.
+We're happy to answer your questions and provide support to you and your loved ones so you can be more confident in your critical care.

 - Delirium treatment